 - 1/2 teaspoon fresh rosemary minced

 - Preheat oven to 375 degrees.
 Cut off the top of the garlic head, to expose the cloves.
-Place in a large piece of foil cut side up, drizzle with olive oil, salt and pepper.
+Place in a large piece of foil cut side up, drizzle with olive oil, salt, and pepper.
 Crinkle foil around the garlic to make a little pouch.
 Place in oven and cook for 1 hour to 1 hour and 15 minutes.
 Check after one hour.

-- Garlic will be light golden brown and when pierced with a fork into a clove with have no resistance.
+- Garlic will be light golden brown and when pierced with a fork into a clove with having no resistance.
 I suggest making the garlic ahead of time and letting it cool completely before taking the cloves out.

 - Rinse off potatoes and trim off any bad spots and/or dirt.
-Place in a medium to large sized stock pot and cover with cold water.
-Place on stove and bring to a boil, reduce heat to a simmer and cook until potatoes are tender, about 30 to 45 minutes.
+Place in a medium to a large sized stock pot and cover with cold water.
+Place on stove and bring to a boil, reduce heat to a simmer and cook until potatoes are tender about 30 to 45 minutes.

 - Drain, add in the roasted garlic, butter, stock, sour cream, herbs and salt to taste.
-Mash with a potato masher to the consistency your prefer, I like to keep them a little chunky.
+Mash with a potato masher to the consistency you prefer, I like to keep them a little chunky.
 Taste, adjust seasoning.
 (These potatoes take a lot of salt!
 Don't be surprised.)
 Serve and enjoy!